Romazho/Microsoft_Rewards/README.md

 # How to use

-1. First, you need to install the [Selenium IDE](https://microsoftedge.microsoft.com/addons/detail/selenium-ide/ajdpfmkffanmkhejnopjppegokpogffp) extention on Edge.
+1. First, you need to install the [Selenium IDE](https://microsoftedge.microsoft.com/addons/detail/selenium-ide/ajdpfmkffanmkhejnopjppegokpogffp) extension on Edge.
 Yes on Edge, you will not get points if you do it on Chrome 😢 or on any other browser.
-2. You should see the Selenium icon on the upper right if the installation was succesfull.
+2. You should see the Selenium icon on the upper right if the installation was successful.

     ![image](https://user-images.githubusercontent.com/45086380/121598344-ba121700-ca0f-11eb-889e-26cfa44318a6.png)

-3. Click on that icon and select "Open an exicting project".
+3. Click on that icon and select "Open an existing project".

     ![image](https://user-images.githubusercontent.com/45086380/121604560-c484de80-ca18-11eb-8276-d02b1fadd600.png)